 For patients with high discretionary income, this may be a good option since they can stay at home and minimize the risk of exposing themselves or others while ordering the test if they suspect they have COVID.

-For patients with low discretionary income in the U.S., this exact same test is available for free at many locations.
-ThermoFisher’s website has a resource page where patients can input their information and schedule an RT-PCR test.
+For patients on a tighter budget, this exact same test is available for free at many locations in the U.S. ThermoFisher’s website has a resource page where patients can input their information and schedule an RT-PCR test.
 These tests are usually free, even for patients without insurance, but it’s worthwhile to call and confirm beforehand.

 Overall we consider Everlywell's COVID test to be accurate and may help prevent the spread of the virus given that patients can minimize exposure while awaiting results.
 However, it may not be the best option for those with lower discretionary income who can get the exact same test for free at public clinics.